 Underground drill core is logged by geologists in the underground drill chamber.
 Sample intervals are selected by the logging geologist and measure no less than 0.10 m.
 Discrete intervals of mineralised or prospective lithologies which measure more than 0.10 m and less than 1.0 m may be taken as a single sample.
 Mineralised or prospective lithologies that are greater than 1.0 m in width are typically divided into 1 m sample intervals.
-Intervals immediately adjacent to mineralised or prospective mineralogy.
+Intervals immediately adjacent to mineralised or prospective lithologies are sampled, at a minimum, 1.0 m from the contact with the prospective mineralogy.
 Less-prospective, or weakly altered lithologies may be sampled at 1.5-2.0 m intervals at the discretion of the logging geologist.
-No samples are taken of core considered by the geologist to be un-mineralised.
+No samples are taken of core considered by the geologist to be unmineralised.
 Sample intervals are recorded on paper logs and later transcribed by hand into a GEMS project database.
 Certified reference material standards (CRM) are inserted at a rate of 1-in-20 samples.

 Once the intervals to be sampled are selected, the whole core is placed in a sample bag with a uniquely numbered identification tag and delivered to the Seabee laboratory for analyses.
-Un-sampled core is dumped near the drill chamber and used as fill in the mine.
+Unsampled core is dumped near the drill chamber and used as fill in the mine.